iVuDang/iVuDang/README.md

 # Hi there 👋

 - :hammer_and_wrench: I like to design and build assets.
-- :earth_asia: I love traveling to discover people, places, and experiences.
+- :earth_asia: I love traveling to connect with people, places, and experiences.

 - - - -